Cupcakes 2048 Guide

 Some players continue after the Rainbow Cupcake to chase 4096 or 8192.
 That is possible in versions that allow post-win play, but it requires a much cleaner board and a stricter corner strategy than a normal 2048 clear.

-Why Cupcake Names and Images Can Differ
+See the Full List →Why Cupcake Names and Images Can Differ

 Search results for 2048 Cupcakes often mix several hosted copies of the same idea.
 One page may show a chocolate cupcake at 64, while another may use a similar dessert image at a nearby value.
 That does not change the core rule: matching tiles merge upward by doubling the value.